alanwright/NetflixBot/ReadMe.md

 *If you would like me to add your subreddit, please reach out to me.*

-## How to Clone/Fork and Run NetflixBot
+## How to Clone and Run NetflixBot
 NetflixBot was written to run in Python 2.7 and you will need the following packages:
 * PRAW (Reddit Python API)
 * NetflixRouletteAPI
+* enum34 for enum support

 To install these, first install Python 2.7, then install PIP.
 This is simple so do the necessary searching.
 Then run the following commands:

 > $ pip install praw

 > $ pip install NetflixRouletteAPI

 > $ pip install enum34

 You will also need to edit the config.cfg file with your bots credentials.
 The code should now compile and run :)